The Quatermass Xperiment: Plot

 The remnant, having now grown much larger, breaks out of its glass cage, but dies of starvation on the floor.
-On a police tip from a vagrant, Lomax and his men track the Carroon mutation to Westminster Abbey, where it crawled high up on a metalwork scaffolding.
+On a police tip from a vagrant, Lomax and his men track the Carroon mutation to Westminster Abbey, where it has crawled up to the topmost platform of a metal scaffolding tower.
 It is now a gigantic mass of combined animal and plant tissue with eyes, distended nodules, and tentacle-like fronds filled with spores.
 Quatermass orders London's electrical power centres be combined and the generated power diverted to the Abbey.
 Heavy duty electrical cable is run and attached to the bottom of the metal scaffolding.
 The creature is incinerated in the electrocution before it can release its spores.

 The threat eliminated, Quatermass walks out of the Abbey, ignoring all who ask questions.
 Marsh eventually approaches and asks "What are you going to do?"
 Quatermass replies, "I'm going to start again."
 He leaves Marsh behind, walking off into the dark.
 Later, a second rocketship roars into outer space.